alfredlam42/intro-to-handlebars/README.md

 ## Why Handlebars?

-Doesn't Sinatra let us dynamically create our pages?
+Doesn't Sinatra use erb to let us dynamically create our pages?

-Yes, it does, but there are other reasons to use Handlebars as well.

-When you use Sinatra, you usually only send one erb file and that contains all the HTML.
-Or if you send a partial, you can only send one partial.

-This might not be a huge deal when you're making a small simple site, but when you scale and create a huge project, it might be beneficial to break things down into their own components so that when you want to look for a specific part of your website to work on, it'll be easy to find.
-If a page has a huge amount of HTML, it might be hard to recognize or find what you want to work on.
+Yes, it does.

+There's a huge debate on weather to use server-side rendering or client-side rendering.
+Right now might not be a huge deal when you're at DBC since you're not making ginormous products used by millions of people.

+One reason is loading time.
+A lot of tests has found that client-side rendering is just a bit faster than server-side rendering.

+Another reason is that sending JSON data over takes less space than sending an entire block of HTML code.
+For example, the JSON could be 1KB and the HTML code could be 3KB.
+Not much for you, but if you're Facebook where millions of users access your site, the difference of 2KB is a lot.
+Yes, people have to download the template, but you can cache that so they don't have to download it again.

 ## What Can Handlebars Do?